 Psychopath Free helps anyone recovering from a toxic relationship with an emotionally abusive partner.
 MacKenzie explains how anyone can initially get pulled into such a relationship, helping to alleviate nagging questions, such as “how did I not see this?”
-He also outlines a path to recovery and wholeness.
+The author also outlines a path to recovery and wholeness.Â

 Resources